ci-reporter/ci_reporter/README.txt

 == Usage

-CI::Reporter works best with projects that use a +Rakefile+ along with the standard <code>Rake::TestTask</code> or <code>Spec::Rake::SpecTask</code> tasks for running tests or specs, respectively.
+CI::Reporter works best with projects that use a +Rakefile+ along with the standard <code>Rake::TestTask</code> or <code>Spec::Rake::SpecTask</code> tasks for running tests or examples, respectively.
 In this fashion, it hooks into <code>Test::Unit</code> or +RSpec+ using environment variables recognized by these custom tasks to inject the CI::Reporter code into the test or spec runs.
 If you're using the Rails plugin, step 1 is unnecessary; skip to step 2.

 1. To use CI::Reporter, simply add the following lines to your Rakefile: